 Learning F2L

 Even though, The Easiest Method to Solve the Rubik's Cube is not so bad, if you want to become better, solving the first two layers of the cube with just one step is pretty much a must.
-F2L - brief for First 2 Layers - is also very hard to learn.
+Mastering F2L - brief for First 2 Layers - takes some time to learn.
 Therefore, we will tackle it first on our road to CFOP (Cross, F2L, Orient Last Layer, Permute Last Layer), the method that almost all leading speedcubers use.

 Table Of Contents